rtm/js-pick-notation/js-pick-operator.md

     [a, b] @ {b:1, a:2} # yields [2, 1]

-We will build the definition of "picker" from the bottom up, starting with the notion of **key**..
+We will now build the definition of "picker" from the bottom up, starting with the notion of **key**..

 ### Key